Growing Lavender From Seed: Helpful Tips From Germination To Harvest

 Option 1 is to place the plastic bag of seeds in a warm and sunny location.
 Once the seeds start sprouting, carefully take them off the paper towels and place the sprouts into the soil.
 Keeping the top green leaves above ground.

-Option 2 is to take the cold seeds and plant them directly into pots.
+Option 2 is to plant the cold seeds directly into pots.
 Just barely cover the seeds with soil.
 This is important.
 Lavender seeds need light, and if they are buried too deep, they won’t come up.
 Only 1/8” is needed.
 You can even just press them lightly into the soil.
 And then, be patient.
 Lavender seeds can take 18 to 28 days to germinate.
 And they won’t all sprout at the same time.

-In addition to cold stratification, the other way to replicate nature and increase lavender germination is to use the winter sowing method.
+The winter sowing method is another way to replicate nature and increase lavender seed germination.
 This method lets you put seeds out in the coldest part of winter while still protecting the seeds.

 Although lavender grows well in arid climates, the seeds and seedlings need to stay moist until a more mature root system has developed.
 To keep in moisture, place clear plastic film or a dome over the pots.

-Lavender can grow well in a xeriscape design.
-Consider planting in a rock garden with other Mediterranean herbs with similar growing conditions.
+Once lavender plants are established outside, they thrive in a hot, arid climate.
+Consider planting lavender in a rock garden with other Mediterranean herbs with similar growing conditions.
 Sage, rosemary, oregano, and thyme are all good companion plants for lavender.

 Since lavender repels pests from brassicas, it’s also a good companion plant for cabbage and broccoli.

-Containers are also a good choice as long as they drain well.
 Growing lavender in pots allows you to bring plants inside if you live in colder climates.
+Choose sturdy containers with sufficient holes for water to drain out.

 How to Get More Lavender Blooms